 Groups & Venues

 The Falmouth International Sea Shanty Festival is held at multiple venues throughout the town but the main stages are Custom House Quay, Events Sq (Discovery Quay) and The Moor.
-We also have a variety of venues such as public houses, King Charles the Martyr church, cafes and many others.
+We also have a variety of venues such as pubs, restaurants, cafes King Charles the Martyr church and many others.

 A big thank you to all the group sponsors supporting the event and the individual groups.